KorAP/Kustvakt/README.md

 ![Kustvakt](https://raw.githubusercontent.com/KorAP/Kustvakt/master/misc/kustvakt.png)

 Kustvakt is a user and policy management component for KorAP (Diewald et al., 2016).
-It manages user access to resources (i.e. corpus data) that is typically bound with some licensing schemes.
-The licensing schemes of the IDS resources provided through KorAP (DeReKo) are very complex involving the access location and purposes (Kupietz & Lüngen, 2014).
+It manages user access to resources (i.e. corpus data) typically bound with some licensing schemes.
+The licensing schemes of IDS resources provided through KorAP (DeReKo) are very complex involving the user access location and purposes (Kupietz & Lüngen, 2014).
 To manage user access to resources, Kustvakt performs query rewriting with document restrictions (Bański et al., 2014).

 Kustvakt acts as a middleware in KorAP binding other components, such as [Koral](https://github.com/KorAP/Koral) a query serializer and [Krill](https://github.com/KorAP/Krill) a search component, together.
-As KorAP's API provider, it provides services, e.g. searching and retrieving annotation data of a match/hit, that can be used by a client, e.g. [Kalamar](https://github.com/KorAP/Kalamar) (a KorAP web user interface) and [KorapSRU](https://github.com/KorAP/KorapSRU) (the CLARIN FCS endpoint for KorAP).
+As the KorAP's API provider, it provides services, e.g. searching and retrieving annotation data of a match/hit, that can be used by a KorAP client, e.g. [Kalamar](https://github.com/KorAP/Kalamar) (a KorAP web user interface) and [KorapSRU](https://github.com/KorAP/KorapSRU) (the CLARIN FCS endpoint for KorAP).

 # Versions
 * <b>Kustvakt lite version</b>

-  provides basic search and match info services without user and policy management.
+  provides basic services including search, match info, statistic and annotation services, without user and policy management.

 * <b>Kustvakt full version</b>

-  provides user and policy management and extended services (e.g. resource and annotation services) in addition to the basic services.
+  provides user and policy management and extended services, in addition to the basic services.
 This version requires a database (Sqlite is provided) and an LDAP system for user authentication.

 # Web-services